N3LX/Local-Chat/README.md

 ![Image 3](media/3.png)

 *Note: If you would like to attend the chat as well, it is perfectly safe to open another instance of this application on the same computer.
 With IDE/Terminal it is rather easy, but you would like to stick to graphical interface then just make a copy of the .jar file with a slightly different name, and you should be able to open it twice.*

 ## How to run/install

 ### Standalone .jar file

-***TODO Once project is published on GitHub***
+Download the JAR file from [Releases page](https://github.com/N3LX/Local-Chat/releases) and double click on it to run the application.

 ### Compile from source